MuhammadFarag/hello-go/README.md

 * Unused variables result in compilation error.
 * The closest thing to scala `val` concept is `const`.
+* We might need to pay attention of the order of fields in a `struct` to optimize memory allocation due to **alignment**.
+* I am already confused on which case to use for *variables*, *constants*, *structs* etc. Will update this when I figure it out.

 ## Variable declaration

 ```go